KosBeg/ctf-writeups/OtterCTF_2018/OtterSilence/readme.md

 ## Write-up

-We have small c++ 32bit windows binary, load it in disassembler.
+We have small c++ 32bit windows binary, load it in the disassembler.

-In `main` function we have prety easy code:
+In `main` function we have a pretty easy code [(short write-up how to get so clear code)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446560726) and [(fast way to locate the main function when it isn't recognized by IDA)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446636801):
 ```C
 int main()
 {